kshetline/tubular_time/README.md

 You can `roll` using the following fields: `MILLI`, `SECOND`, `MINUTE`, `HOUR`, `AM_PM`, `DAY`, `DAY_OF_WEEK`, `DAY_OF_WEEK_LOCALE`, `DAY_OF_YEAR`, `WEEK`, `WEEK_LOCALE`, `MONTH`, `YEAR`, `YEAR_WEEK`, `YEAR_WEEK_LOCALE`, `ERA`.

 For the purpose of the `roll()` method, `AM_PM` and `ERA` are treated as numeric values.
 AM and BC are 0, PM and AD are 1.
-If you roll by an odd number, the value is changed.
+If you roll by an odd number, the value will be changed.
 If you roll by an even value, the value will be unchanged.

 Examples of using `roll()`: